humanmade/WPThumb/readme.txt

 * Automatic images resizing, cropping and caching.
 * Ideal for when you want to change the dimensions of default image sizes.
+* Can extend using filters to make use of any of the phpThumb Library functions by manipulating the image object.

 == Changelog ==

+=0.3=
+* Ability to extend functionality using filters to manipulate image object.

 =0.2=
 * Add some error messages and try to prevent some conflicts with our other plugins.